RC5K/Breakout/README.md

 # Breakout
 Simple clone of atari breakout using pygame.
-I'm too lazy to tweak minor stuff.
+~~I'm too lazy to tweak minor stuff.~~
+Gonna edit the code and make it cleaner